-Leads may come from a list you’ve purchased a cleansed lead list, you have a big set of business cards you have collected at a trade show, or customers have filled out a “Contact Us” form on your website.
-In any case, you as a sales professional need to communicate with the Lead to find out if they’re interested in your product or service.
-Salesforce.com is a lead management and lead tracking system, which uses a lead qualification process to track where you are in determining if your lead is qualified (could be customer), or unqualified (won’t be a customer).
+Leads can originate from a variety of sources – perhaps you’ve purchased a cleansed lead list, you have a big set of business cards you collected at a trade show, or customers have filled out a “Contact Us” form on your website.
+In any case, you as a sales professional need to communicate with the Lead to gauge their interest in your product or service.
+Salesforce is fantastic a lead management and lead tracking platform, which uses a lead qualification process to track your determination whether the Lead is qualified (could be a customer), or unqualified (won’t be a customer).

-Working – Contacted
+- Working – Contacted

-Closed – Not Converted
+- Closed – Not Converted

 When a Lead is “converted” it means that the Lead becomes a Contact (person), Account (company), and an Opportunity (potential sale) in Salesforce.
-It is possible for a Lead to become a Contact and an Account without also creating an Opportunity.
-For example, you want to make sure the individual becomes part of your network but you don’t plan to sell to them.
-But for our example, if we want to make some money, a Lead becomes an Opportunity, as well as a Contact and an Account.
+It is possible for a Lead to be converted into a Contact and an Account without also creating an Opportunity.
+For example, you want to make sure the individual becomes part of your network, but you don’t plan to sell to them in the near future.
+However, for our example, we would like to make some profit and our Lead will be converted into an Opportunity, as well as a Contact and an Account.

 Sales stages should be meaningful to the people who use them and associated with some type of action.
-Select clear words to label each sales stage action that you and others would agree show you’ve clearly moved from one sales stage to the next.
+Select clear words to label each sales stage you and other business stakeholders agree show the Opportunity has clearly moved from one sales stage to the next.
 An example of a sales stage could be “Decision Maker Contacted,” meaning you’ve established contact with the person who has the buying authority in the company to purchase your product or service.

-We recommend that a company have fewer sales stages, rather than lots of sales stages, and that each sales stage be associated with an action.
+We recommend a company have fewer sales stages, rather than lots of sales stages, and that each sales stage be associated with an action.

-Sales are hard enough without having to remember a 15 stage sales process.
+Sales are hard enough without having to remember a 15-stage sales process.
 Focus your energy on closing the sale not on thinking about what sales stage you’re in.
 Making the sales automation process less complex, yet matched with your sales process, increases user adoption.

 Would you like to support your team with knowledge like this?
 We can teach you 10 ways by clicking below!

-StarrData helps you get the most out of Salesforce.
-If you would like information on the services we offer, call us at (888) 391-4493 x103.
+StarrData helps you get more out of Salesforce.
+If you would like information on the services we offer, call us at (888) 391-4493 x101.